Employee Attendance - Supervisor Briefing

 - An employee who habitually leaves work early.

 - b.
 Employees should be instructed to contact their direct supervisor when they will be absent at work.
 Doing so will allow the supervisor to carefully monitor the employees attendance and efficiently distribute the employee's assignments as needed, causing the least disruption to the department.
-Only in situations where the employee is unable to reach or get a message to his or her direct supervisor should the employee resort to reaching out to others at the company.
+Only in situations in which the employee is unable to reach or get a message to his or her direct supervisor should the employee resort to reaching out to others at the company.